 Knowing Dr. Herthel, even for a short time, would be knowing his innate kindness and the depths of his compassion for his patients, clients and the people he came across in his daily life.
 “My dad changed veterinary medicine and saved the lives of thousands of horses," says eldest son, Mark Herthel.
 “He was innovative, selfless, brave and had an incredible work ethic.
 Most importantly though, he was compassionate and driven by love in all that he did.”
 Doug was the kind of person who inspired those around him, gaining some of his greatest fulfillment from mentoring the thousands of externs that have passed through Alamo Pintado and hundreds of first-year veterinarians that spent an entire year under the tutelage of Dr. Herthel and the Alamo team.
 “He wanted to make you better and you wanted to be better because of him,” says Dr. Mark Rick of Alamo Pintado, one of Dr. Herthel’s oldest friends and one of the first veterinarians to join Alamo Pintado.
 Bill Casner recalls a memory of Doug that struck him, “I was visiting Doug at the clinic when he showed me his new MRI.
 This was the first high field, ultra wide-bore MRI in private practice in the country.
 I asked, ‘how much did this thing cost’?
 Rude question, but I figured we were close enough friends at that point,” Casner says chuckling.
 “Doug laughed and said, ‘financially it won’t pay for itself, but it makes us better at what we do.
 Definitive diagnostics are the cornerstone of veterinary medicine, and this makes us better vets.’
 That tells you what kind of man he was,” says Casner of his friend and veterinarian.

-While Dr. Herthel founded Platinum Performance® with eldest son, Mark, who runs the family-owned company, it was his youngest son, Troy, who went on to pursue veterinary medicine and is now a boarded surgeon at Alamo Pintado Equine Medical Center.
+While Dr. Herthel founded Platinum Performance® with eldest son, Mark, it was his youngest son, Troy, who went on to pursue veterinary medicine and is now a boarded surgeon at Alamo Pintado Equine Medical Center.
 Troy had the opportunity to spend innumerable cherished hours in the operating room with his father, watching him work and crafting his own skills by absorbing the subtle nuances that made Doug such a gifted surgeon.
 Troy spent a lifetime witnessing his father’s compassion, but there was one instance that touched him deeply.
 “I had recently returned to Alamo Pintado after completing my veterinary internship in Weatherford, Texas.
 One night a middle-aged quarter horse arrived at the clinic in dire need of an emergency abdominal surgery.
 This type of surgery is a major undertaking and requires a significant degree of care — all of which can be quite expensive.
 The horse was owned by a young family, and the decision-making process was quite taxing.
 The owner was a ranch cowboy who was there with his young son who was about 8-years-old.
 It was obvious what this horse meant to this young boy as we stood there discussing the options with his dad.
 His dad decided that the financial impact that the surgery would have was not a viable option.
 You could see the hurt in both father and son’s eyes.
 My dad turned to me and said ‘we have to save this horse.’
 He told the owner that we could take care of things for him.
 The surgery went well, and the horse went back home to the family.
 A couple of weeks later I walked upstairs to my dad’s office and found him with tears streaming down his face.
 I was scared at first.
 There was only a handful of times I had ever seen him cry.
 I asked what was wrong and he raised a handwritten letter he had received from the young boy.
 He started to read it to me with a trembling voice.
 The boy explained how thankful he was to everyone at Alamo for saving his horse, and how his horse was his best friend.
 He had broken his piggy bank to pay for the surgery but only came up with a few dollars.
 However, he did have one prized possession, a pocket knife that had been passed down to him from his family.
 My dad held the pocket knife in his hand, and we both started to cry.”

 Dr. Doug Herthel's family.